-DRUG QUANTITY 1 st OFFENSE 2 nd OFFENSE Marijuana (Schedule I) Not less than 10 yrs. or more than life.
+DRUG QUANTITY 1st OFFENSE 2 nd OFFENSE Marijuana (Schedule I) 1,000 kg or more marijuana mixture; or 1,000 or more marijuana plants than life.
 If death or serious bodily injury, not less than 20 yrs., or more than life.
-Fine not more than \$10 million if an individual, \$50 million if other than an individual.
-Not less than 20 yrs. or more than life.
+Fine not more than \$10 million if an Not less than 20 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$20 million if an individual, \$75 million if other than an individual.
-Marijuana (Schedule I) mixture; or 100 to 999 , Not less than 10 yrs. or more than life.
+Marijuana (Schedule I) 100 kg to 999 kg marijuana mixture; or 100 to 999 marijuana plants 40 yrs.
+If death or serious bodily injury, not less than 20 yrs. or more than life.
+Fine not more than \$5 million if an individual, Not less than 10 yrs. or more than life.
 If death or serious bodily injury, life imprisonment.
 Fine not more than \$20 million if an individual, \$75million if other than an individual.